awsdocs/amazon-pinpoint-user-guide/doc-source/message-templates-versioning.md

 It's also a good idea to verify that the differences between the current and proposed active versions won't affect existing messages in unexpected or unwanted ways\.
 If you designate a different version as the active version, Amazon Pinpoint might apply your change to existing messages that use the template and haven't been sent yet\.
 This depends on how you configured the messages that use the template\.
 For more information, see [Version Settings for Messages](#message-templates-versioning-overview-versions-messages)\.

 If the template is being used in messages that haven't been sent yet, compare the version that's currently active to the version that you want to make active\.
 Also, review any journey activities and campaigns that use the template\.
-Then, edit the template as necessary to address any issues that you find, before you designate a different version as the active version\.
+Then, edit the template as necessary to address any issues that you find before you designate a different version as the active version\.

 If you're concerned about the effects of designating a different version as the active version, you can [create a copy of the template](message-templates-managing.md#message-templates-managing-copy) instead\.
 You can then edit and use the template copy in new messages\.